New York Rocker

 New York Rocker was a punk rock new wave magazine founded by Alan Betrock in 1976.
 In 1979, it had a circulation of 20,000.
 Betrock left the magazine in 1978, and Andy Schwartz took over as editor until 1982.
+When the magazine suspended publication in October 1982, Schwartz said, "There are people ready to finance the magazine, to put it on the footing it should be on."
+However, his optimism that "our chances are a lot better than others" of returning proved unfounded, and the magazine was closed that same year.

-The same year the magazine was closed.
-It published a total of 54 issues during its lifetime.
+It published a total of 55 regular issues during its lifetime, plus a May 1979 issue of pictorial content named PIX and two issues of a resurrected version published by Iman Lababedi in 1984.

 Ira Kaplan, guitarist and singer for Yo La Tengo, was a critic for the magazine.
 The dB's wrote and recorded the song, "I Read New York Rocker" in tribute to the magazine and recorded several demos in the magazine's offices.